New combo tackles tough lung cancer

 Summary

-This study tests whether adding the immunotherapy drug ipilimumab to the standard targeted therapy osimertinib is safe and effective for people with a specific type of advanced lung cancer (EGFR-mutated NSCLC).
-About 24 adults whose cancer is stable on osimertinib will receive the combination.
-The main goals are to check for side effects and see if tumors shrink.
+This early-phase trial is testing whether adding the immunotherapy drug ipilimumab (Yervoy) to the targeted therapy osimertinib (Tagrisso) is safe and tolerable for people with a specific type of advanced lung cancer (EGFR-mutated non-small cell lung cancer).
+The study involves 24 adults whose cancer is stable on osimertinib alone.
+Researchers will monitor side effects and look for early signs that the combination shrinks tumors.

 Get updates